saahilanande/starter-portfolio/content/post/Sentiment Analysis/index.md

 ---
 title: Sentiment Analysis using Naive Bayes Classifier
-subtitle: Implimenting Naive Bayes classifier from scratch for sentiment analysis of Yelp dataset
+subtitle: Implimenting Naive Bayes classifier from scratch for sentiment analysis of IMDB dataset

 # Summary for listings and search engines
 summary: Implimenting Naive Bayes classifier from scratch for sentiment analysis of IMDB dataset.